centreon/centreon-documentation/en/administration/secure-platform.md

 Centreon recently developed SELinux rules in order to strengthen the control of components by the operating system.

-> These rules are currently in test mode and can be activated.
+> These rules are currently in **beta mode** and can be activated.
 > You can activate them by following this procedure.
 In you detect of a problem,
 > it is possible to disable SELinux globally and to send us your feedback in
-> order to improve our rules.
+> order to improve our rules on [Github](https://github.com/centreon/centreon).

 ### SELinux Overview

-SELinux provides a flexible Mandatory Access Control (MAC) system built into the Linux kernel.
-Under standard Linux Discretionary Access Control (DAC), an application or process running as a user (UID or SUID) has the user's permissions to objects such as files, sockets, and other processes.
-Running a MAC kernel protects the system from malicious or flawed applications that can damage or destroy the system.

-SELinux defines the access and transition rights of every user, application, process, and file on the system.
-SELinux then governs the interactions of these entities using a security policy that specifies how strict or lenient a given Linux operting system installation should be.

-On a day-to-day basis, system users will be largely unaware of SELinux.
-Only system administrators need to consider how strict a policy to implement for their server environment.
-The policy can be as strict or as lenient as needed, and is very finely detailed.
-This detail gives the SELinux kernel complete, granular control over the entire system.
+Security Enhanced Linux (SELinux) provides an additional layer of system security.
+SELinux fundamentally answers the
+question: `May <subject> do <action> to <object>?`, for example: May a web server access files in users' home directories?

+The standard access policy based on the user, group, and other permissions, known as Discretionary Access Control (DAC), does not enable system administrators to create comprehensive and fine-grained security policies, such as restricting specific applications to only viewing log files, while allowing other applications to append new data to the log files.

+SELinux implements Mandatory Access Control (MAC).
+Every process and system resource has a special security label called an SELinux context.
+A SELinux context, sometimes referred to as an SELinux label, is an identifier which abstractsaway the system-level details and focuses on the security properties of the entity.
+Not only does this provide a consistent way of referencing objects in the SELinux policy, but it also removes any ambiguity that can be found in other identification methods.
+For example, a file can have multiple valid path names on a system that makes use of bind mounts.

+La politique SELinux utilise ces contextes dans une série de règles qui définissent comment les processus peuvent interagir entre eux et avec les différentes ressources système.
+Par défaut, la stratégie n'autorise aucune interaction à moins qu'une règle n'accorde explicitement l'accès.

-More information about SELinux please see [SELinux project page](https://selinuxproject.org/page/Main_Page)
+For more information about SELinux please see [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/getting-started-with-selinux_using-selinux)

-### Enable SELinux in permissive mode
+### Activer SELinux en mode permissif

 By default, SELinux is disabled during Centreon installation process.
 To enable SELinux in permissive mode, you need to modify the `/etc/selinux/config` file as:

 ```shell
 # This file controls the state of SELinux on the system.